JCP-Pro/Barcode-Scanner-APP/app/README.md

 • Inject body to authentication: https://stackoverflow.com/questions/34791244/retrofit2-modifying-request-body-in-okhttp-interceptor

-• How to add socketTimeout:
+• How to add connection timeout: https://stackoverflow.com/questions/25953819/how-to-set-connection-timeout-with-okhttp
-https://stackoverflow.com/questions/25953819/how-to-set-connection-timeout-with-okhttp

 • How to create a Json Object(found in article explaining how to make retrofit api calls):